Are you contemplating the best place to put a rat trap in your home?

 The first best place to put a rat trap is your kitchen because rats don’t only get attracted to security, warmth, and comfort.

-Their most prominent attraction is food, so you must protect every food source if you have rats invading your home.
+Their most prominent attraction is food, so you must protect every food source if rats invade your home.

 Therefore, your kitchen is a place of interest for rats.